Rodney Lincoln- Missouri- Convicted in 1983 Dec 15, 2015 12:36:26 GMT -5

-Rodney Lincoln has been imprisoned in a Missouri prison for 32 years for a brutal murder and sexual assault of a mother of her daughters.
+Rodney Lincoln has been imprisoned in a Missouri prison for 32 years for a brutal murder of a mother and sexual assault of her two daughters.
 Incredibly, thanks to the new syndicated crime show "Crime Watch Daily", Lincoln may soon be exonerated.
 I will recap the episodes on the case, they were both a full hour so this may be a somewhat lengthy post, I also warn some details may be disturbing:

 On April 27th, 1982, JoAnn Tate was found murdered in her apartment in St. Louis, Missori.
 She was stabbed and sexually assaulted.
 Daughters Melissa, 7, and Renee, 4, were found with JoAnn.
 Melissa was stabbed 10 times; Renee had her throat cut.
 Both girls survived.
 Melissa identified Lincoln as the attacker from photo and live line-ups.